maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_SACCO
-Ever borrowed money from a SACCO.
+Ever borrowed money from a SACCO: counts respondents who have ever purchased something using a SACCO.

 Levels: